core-wg/echo-request-tag/point-to-point.md

 > along the spectrum, and no discussion at all about the strongest
 > properties that it is possible to obtain with this mechanism.

-This spectrum, with the axes kind-of-freshness and source-of-truth, is now described in a new Characterization of Echo Applications subsection, which includes limited-time-single-use as a combined form of kind-of-freshness.
+This spectrum, with the axes kind-of-freshness and authority-over-synchronized-property, is now described in a new Characterization of Echo Applications subsection, which includes limited-time-single-use as a combined form of kind-of-freshness.